Health insurance, Private insurance, Social security and Taxation

 AU PAIR: The host family is asked to make sure that you are covered by their insurance.
 If the au pair will work more than 400 hours within a calendar year, the host family must take out industrial injury insurance.
-The host family is also responsible for taking out two other types of insurances covering their au pair: an insurance covering leisure time and accidents, and an insurance covering the repatriation of the au pair in case of death, serious illness or injury.
+The host family is also responsible for taking out two other types of insurances covering their au pair: insurance covering leisure time and accidents, and insurance covering the repatriation of the au pair in case of death, serious illness, or injury.
 All three types of insurances can be taken out from a private insurance company.
 For more information, contact the Labour Market Insurance on +45 72 20 60 00.
 Read more about the rules governing insurance against industrial injuries on the website of the Labour Market Insurance (Arbejdsmarkedets Erhvervssikring).

 OTHERS: You have to arrange for private insurance yourself.
 Some insurance companies extend their insurances to cover stays in other countries, and you should, therefore, contact your present insurance company for further information.

 By way of example, private personal injuries are injuries sustained in road accidents or in a person’s leisure time.

 If you wish to be covered for expenses related to home transport in the case of severe illness or death, you should take out private insurance.
 Other insurances could be personal accident insurance, house contents insurance, and – if you have a car – comprehensive motor insurance.